-If you have other tires, use tire chains only where legal and only when you must.
+Use tire chains only where legal and only when you must.
 Use only SAE Class "S" type chains that are the proper size for your tires.
 Install them on the front tires and tighten them as tightly as possible with the ends securely fastened.
 Drive slowly and follow the chain manufacturer's instructions.
 If you can hear the chains contacting your vehicle, stop and retighten them.
 If the contact continues, slow down until it stops.
 Driving too fast or spinning the wheels with chains on will damage your vehicle.